 How to Prepare for a Movie Talk – from a presentation at #CIIA16 by Haiyun Lu |

 As you can see above, preparing for a Movie Talk is about practicing and ensuring that your target language description of the video clip focuses on your target structures.
-It is very helpful for a newbie to actually write out what you are going to say in the target language, so as to not get too bogged down in details, and instead keep your focus on comprehensible language.
+It is very helpful for a newbie to write out what you are going to say in the target language, so as to not get too bogged down in details, and instead keep your focus on comprehensible language.

 How do you prepare YOUR STUDENTS for a Movie Talk?

-- Explain exactly what you will be doing, watching a short, muted, clip while pausing it A LOT.
+- First, explain exactly what you will be doing, watching a short, muted, clip while pausing it A LOT.
 Prepare students that you will ask questions during the video, and that you are looking for a response like when you story ask.
 Let them know you will watch the whole video with sound AT THE END.

-- **New idea from Haiyun Lu** Create a short reading to introduce the video, using the target structures, WITHOUT spoiling the ending.
+- **New idea from Haiyun Lu** Finally, create a short reading to introduce the video, using the target structures, WITHOUT spoiling the ending.
 While I have used Movie Talk quite a bit this year, I had never done this very helpful step.
 This would allow students to see the language you will be using while describing, and help give the visual learners some assistance while listening to the movie talk.
 Haiyun suggests trying to summarize the video in 5 sentences in the target language.

 An Example – Video – Baby brings dad a drink